yyzhuang1991/AEKB/README.md

 # AEKB
-This is the GitHub Repository where the data of Affective Event Knowledge Based is maintained.
+This is the GitHub Repository where the data of Affective Event Knowledge Base is maintained.

 You could access  the AEKB data via [this link](https://drive.google.com/drive/u/0/folders/14QpU8x9FEFuyUYnallFMcjf8FbpIv_Qb).